dinhieufam/Arabic_AES/README.md

     - model_4 prompt_1: good
     - model_4 prompt_2: output is unstable, do not follow the JSON format.
 Maybe it is because the prompt is in English.
 Because Jais in an Arabic LLM, maybe we could try Arabic prompt
     - model_4 prompt_3: all 0, even worse than using prompt_2

+    - llama2 has really bad output. it does not follow the required JSON format. for the prompt 1, i have to load scores in a different way. and for the prompt 2, i have to assign it manually from the generation. prompt 3, return no sense output

 - Instruction-Tuning:
     - Code available